Even the sun wasn’t up yet, I already noticed the unusual gloom. Clouds hovered really low, and the intermittent

 If you want to stay overnight, bring your own tent.
 The outlet store of Habagat Outdoors beside the tourism office, by the way, offers tent and cooler rentals.
 This, however, is on first-come-first-serve basis.

-Another option is to rent a villa like we did.
+Another option is to rent a villa, called tippi house, like we did.
 The villa can accommodate up to 4 individuals.
 This is located on the western end of the island which gives you a stunning view of the sunset.

 - ATMs are available in Palompon town proper.